 Students will be obligated for all charges (tuition/fees/books/supplies) for the period of financial obligation they are currently attending plus any prior account balance.
+Reductions in indebtedness are made solely at the discretion of the College for Withdrawals necessitated by conditions beyond a student's control such as an emergency acceptable to the College.
 An administrative fee of \$100 will be charged when a student withdraws prior to the end of the period of financial obligation.
 The period of financial obligation is the time the student is enrolled (a semester/pay period).
-Students who have withdrawn and wish to re-enter will be charged a \$25 re- entry fee.
+Students who have withdrawn and wish to reenter will be charged a \$25 re- entry fee.